OpenSees/OpenSeesDocumentation/source/developer/build.rst

 Building the OpenSees Applications
 **********************************

-With everything installed the build process is somehwat simple!
+With everything installed the build process is somewhat simple!

 1. Obtain the source code: